markjsapp/Swan/README.md

 ## Libraries

-A A quick overview of the libraries/dependencies involved:
+A quick overview of the libraries/dependencies involved:

 - [Express](https://expressjs.com/) - A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 - [Axios](https://axios-http.com/docs/intro): A promise-based HTTP client for making requests to RESTful APIs.
 It is lightweight and easy to use, with built-in support for handling common tasks like making GET and POST requests, handling errors, and more.